wnfs-wg/spec/spec/shared-private-data.md

 # 1 Exchange Keys

 To share information with a user that's offline we make use of asymmetric encryption.
 All WNFS users widely distribute a list of public 2048-bit RSA public keys - their non-exportable "exchange keys" - as `did:key:` DIDs at a well-known location: A list under `exchange` at the root of WNFS next to `public` and `private`.
-See [the rationale](/rationale/shared-private-data.md#exchange-key-location) for more information on this.
+See [the rationale](/rationale/shared-private-data.md#exchange-key-location) for more information.

-These RSA keys are used to encrypt a symmetric key for a recipient; the "share key".
-This symmetric key is then used to decrypt a pointer a private node.
+These RSA keys are used to encrypt a share payload for a recipient.
+This share payload contains a pointer to a private node and the symmetric key to decrypt it.

 Allowing multiple exchange keys per WNFS enables multiple recipient devices to receive a share without having to transfer exchange keys between devices.